 Tesla recommends connecting to WiFi while at home if you have a network connection available.
-In some cases, updates through WiFi get priority over those Tesla sends over the cellular connection.
+Often, software updates through WiFi get priority over those Tesla sends over the cellular connection.
 You can also use WiFi to tether the vehicle to the internet through your phone.
-This can save you money after the 4 years of free cellular connection expires, or if you have a poor cellular connection in your normal travel area and have a better connection via your phone.
+This can save you money after the free period of free cellular connection expires, or if you have a poor cellular connection in your normal travel area and have a better connection via your phone.

-- Must use WPA or WPA2 security, or no security (The obsolete WEP standard no longer works with 8.0 software and later)
+- Must use WPA or WPA2 security, or no security (The obsolete WEP standard is not available)

 - Allows a VPN with UDP without a short timeout (see technical below for explanation)